kristinamb15/conspiracy-generator/README.md

     Example data:  {'text': ['district', 'for', 'nine', 'terms', 'downing'], 'target': ['for', 'nine', 'terms', 'downing', 'was']}

-A data frame was created for each text collection consisting of all text and target pairs.
-These were then saved to file in the ```data/processed``` directory, but due to large file sizes, these are omitted from the repository.
+A data frame was created for each text collection consisting of all text and target pairs and was saved to file.

 ---

 ## **The Neural Network**

-### ▶ Defining the Network
+### ⚫ Defining the Network

     neural_network.py